tanghui-cslt/Computational-Geometry/README.md

 [![Watch the video](https://img.youtube.com/vi/DXdiTTghm_0/maxresdefault.jpg)](https://www.youtube.com/watch?v=DXdiTTghm_0)

 This repository is based on libigl-1.2 and openmesh-8.0.
-If you want learn more about them, please see here.
+If you want to learn more about them, please see attach link below:

 `https://github.com/libigl/libigl`